Keeganw3/Pianos-R-Us/README.md

 * The Waltons image on the facebook mockup came from https://www.facebook.com/waltonsmusic/
 * The Lucan School of Music on the facebook mockup came from image came from https://www.facebook.com/lucanschoolofmusic/
 * Beethoven image on the facebook mockup came from was taken from https://en.wikipedia.org/wiki/Ludwig_van_Beethoven
-* To crop the images I used https://crop-circle.imageonline.co/
+* To crop the images on the facebook mockup I used https://crop-circle.imageonline.co/

 ## Code Sources